whipowill/d2-plugy-qol/README.md

 	- Strafe no longer makes grunting sound

 - Quivers
-	- Arrows and Bolts are replenishing (5 seconds)
+	- Arrows and bolts are replenishing
-	- Magic and Rare quivers are possible
+	- Magic and rare quivers are possible

 - Mercenaries
-	- Act 1 - Blessed Aim + Exploding / Ice Arrow
+	- Act 1 - Blessed Aim
 	- Act 3 - Meditation
 	- Act 5 - Might

 - Drops
 	- Chest ``nodrop`` chances are decreased 50%
-	- Countess always drops 3 runes and the drop table is increased
+	- Countess always drops 3 runes
-		- Normal drops up to Lem (20)
-		- Nightmare drops up to Vex (26)
-		- Hell drops up to Cham (32)

 ## How To Install